How to Use Blew or Blown? (Explained, With Examples)

 When do I use the word 'blown'?

-Use 'blown' as the past participle, often with a helping verb (like 'has' or 'had') to form perfect tenses.
+Use 'blown' as the present or past perfect) to form perfect tenses.
 The post uses 'The storm has blown over' as an example of its correct usage.

 Why is 'blow' considered irregular?